Over the past few years, headlines warning about the risk of energy blackouts over the winter months have become an annual event.

 If an actual or potential drop in pressure in the gas network occurs – for example, due to a shortage of gas or damage to pipelines – some large consumers may be asked to switch off their gas supply for a period of time.

-This is most likely to impact sites consuming an annual quantity (AQ) in excess of 732 megawatt hours (MWh) or 25,000 therms of gas.
+This is most likely to impact sites consuming an annual quantity (AQ) in excess of 732 kilowatt hours (KWh) or 25,000 therms of gas.

 However, if your site is a key public service such as a hospital – or any interruption has the potential to cause damage to your plant and equipment – you should have ‘Priority Consumer’ status.

 If we supply your gas, you can check if your site has priority status with your Client Lead or Account Manager.
-The qualifying criteria was updated in January 2023, so if you’d like to understand more about this, please refer to our FAQs here.
+You can find out more about the qualifying criteria or how to apply in our FAQs here.

 However, it’s important to be aware that even priority status doesn’t guarantee supply if doing so would result in loss of supply to domestic customers.